Specifications by Examples

 Each non-trivial statement should be followed by an example.

-The same principle is beneficial in the written specifications too.
-Each description of a complex problem should be complemented with a concrete example to not make the readers doubt about the meaning.
+The same principle is beneficial in written specifications too.
+Each description of a complex problem should be complemented with a concrete example so readers do not doubt the meaning.
 The example will not only help them understand the issue faster but also enables them to verify they have understood it correctly.

 Similarly, it might be the analysts who struggle to understand the topic.
-They should not feel ashamed in these situations as it could be the stakeholder who cannot understandably formulate the thought.
+They should not feel ashamed in these situations, as it could be the stakeholder who cannot understandably formulate the thought.
 Don't hesitate to ask for clarification, and even better, ask for an example.
-Analyst's second most frequent statement after "Thank you!" should be "Can you give me an example, please?"
+An analyst's second most frequent statement after "Thank you!" should be "Can you give me an example, please?"

 From Example To Requirements and Tests

 It is so effective because of the way humans think.
-Human brains are generally better at deriving abstractions or concepts if given enough concrete examples, in contrast to understanding the problem when exposed just to the abstractions.
-Therefore, unlike abstract requirements, specification by example illustrates better how exactly the system will behave as it is more natural for people who specify them.
+Human brains are generally better at deriving abstractions or concepts if given enough concrete examples, in contrast to understanding a problem when exposed just to abstractions.
+Therefore, unlike abstract requirements, specification by example illustrates better exactly how the system will behave, as it is more natural for the people who specify them.

-Requirement: "When the user confirms money transfer from the bank account, the system transfers the money and updates user's account balance."
+Requirement: "When the user confirms a money transfer from the bank account, the system transfers the money and updates the user's account balance."

 Business rule: "When the transferred amount exceeds $30, a $1 fee is charged"